Hot hotels: sustainable stays

 Book a stay

-Jetwing Hotels founder Herbert Cooray believes that “hospitality cannot exist in isolation from local communities and the environment” – an ethos that rings true for the group’s 30 hotels dotted across Sri Lanka, from Jaffna to Galle.
-Sprawling over a rocky outcrop in the south of the island, Jetwing Lighthouse is one of the group’s most iconic properties.
-Designed by Sri Lankan architect Geoffrey Bawa, the property bears the hallmarks of Jetwing’s sustainable ethos — solar panels provide ten per cent of electricity, a biomass boiler delivers hot water, wastewater is 100 per cent treated and reused, and an on-site cetacean information centre educates both guests and local schoolkids.
+Jetwing Hotels founder Herbert Cooray believes that “hospitality cannot exist in isolation from local communities and the environment” – an ethos that rings true for the group’s 30 properties dotted across Sri Lanka, from Jaffna to Galle.
+Sprawling over a rocky outcrop in the south of the island, Jetwing Lighthouse is one of the group’s most iconic hotels.
+Designed by Sri Lankan architect Geoffrey Bawa, the property bears the hallmarks of Jetwing’s sustainable ethos – solar panels provide ten per cent of electricity, 22 solar thermal panels deliver all the hot water, wastewater is 100 per cent treated and reused, and an on-site cetacean information centre educates both guests and local schoolkids.

 Six Senses Laamu, The Maldives